OpusVL/docker-odoo-custom/README.md

 Create a git repo with the following structure:

+* a directory `addons` with a subdirectory `enabled` containing relative symlinks within the `addons` subtree to the actual addons.
 * a directory `addons-bundles` containing the repositories we are using modules from as git submodules (though sometimes customer-specific modules live in a plain subdirectory of this directory).
 Can be empty but must be there.
 Use a .gitkeep file if necessary.
+  * deprecated by the `/addons/enabled` mechanism documented below
 * a `requirements.txt` listing extra modules to install via pip.
 Can be empty but must be there.
 * a `Dockerfile`